 Matriculation is formal admission into a planned program of study leading to a degree at Eastern.
 Undergraduate students who do not plan to earn a degree from Eastern or who are uncertain about their plans may continue to enroll for courses on a non-matriculated basis.
 Any credits earned as a non-matriculated student will count toward an Eastern degree if a student subsequently is matriculated.
-All non-matriculated students should contact the School of Continuing Education prior to completing 30 credits to discuss whether they should apply for admission into a degree program.
+All non-matriculated students should contact the Office of Continuing Studies and Enhanced Learning prior to completing 30 credits to discuss whether they should apply for admission into a degree program.

 Students who wish to audit courses are required to register and pay the same charges as those students carrying courses for credit.

 A course may be cancelled due to insufficient enrollment.
 The decision to cancel is usually made one week prior to the beginning of a course.
-The Dean of the School of Continuing Education reserves the right to cancel a course or to make necessary schedule changes.
+The Dean of the Office of Continuing Studies and Enhanced Learning reserves the right to cancel a course or to make necessary schedule changes.

 Credit/No Credit Option